 Tuesday 2nd September 2025 - Norfolk Island (Colleen McCollough Home, Point Howe, A Night on the Bounty)

-The entry hall features huge paintings of Colleen and Ric and elsewhere there is artwork by well known artists including Norman Lindsay and James Gleeson.
-And there's no wau you can miss the metallic wallpapers by Florence Broadhurst.
+The entry hall features huge paintings of Colleen and Ric, and elsewhere, there are artworks by well-known artists, including Norman Lindsay and James Gleeson.
+And there's no way you can miss the metallic wallpapers by Florence Broadhurst.

 There was an imposing wall of glasses in a backlit cabinet, endless rows from Milan, Napoleon Bonaparte glasses and Roman glass from 4 A.D.
-We marched past carefully passing the display in single file.
-No wonder we had to leave all bags at the door.
+We marched past, carefully passing the display in single file.
+No wonder we had to leave our bags at the door.

 There were strikingly modern stained-glass windows, created by Cherry Phillips, who also worked on the designs for Parliament House.
 She needed to spend a few months living at McCullough's to create this masterpiece.

 We entered the conservatory, another room used for entertaining guests.
 'Col refused to let anyone cut back the fronds, and they trailed downwards almost to table height.
-Here we even got to sit down for a while on the psychedelic-swirled upholstered chairs, and our housekeeper fielded questions about McCullough's life.
+Here we even got to sit down for a while on the psychedelic-swirled upholstered chairs (photo above), and our housekeeper fielded questions about McCullough's life.

-Once back in town we set out for the wharf at Cascade, as last night we had been told that the islanders would be off fishing today, and when they return to shore, they clean the fish before landing, to the appreciation of lots of sharks.
-No cleaning when we arrived, but we were fascinated that the boats are winched out of the water by a crane and placed on the boat trailers.
+Once back in town, we set out for the wharf at Cascade, as last night's progressive dinner, we were told that the islanders would be off fishing today, and when they return to shore, they clean the fish before landing, much to the appreciation of lots of sharks.
+No cleaning when we arrived, but we were fascinated that the boats are winched out of the water by a crane and placed onto boat trailers.
 No such thing as a boat ramp in Norfolk Island.

 Back to town to The Helm cafe, and we finally found a cafe in Norfolk Island that could make a flat white coffee.
 And the shared BLAT was pretty good too.